 Hi there.
 My name is David and I'm your Torah Tech Guy.
 My job is to help you out with great TECH for your great TORAH.
 Below are a few steps to help your upcoming event go well for you and our audience.
 We will be using Zoom for our event.
-It is important for the quality of the event for all participants that you join from the Zoom client on a computer.
+It is important for the quality of the event that you join from the Zoom client on a computer.
 Before joining please make sure you are on the latest version of Zoom.
 To do so:

 Sign in to Zoom desktop client.

 Click your profile picture then click Check for Updates.
 If there is a newer version, Zoom will download and install it.

 Before logging on, please check out the quick video guide below (just 2 min.) so you can look and sound your best.
 If you'd like a more detailed guide, just scroll down a bit.

 Here's a more in-depth guide to helping you sound and look your best online.

 Please ensure that your computer is plugged into both power and an Ethernet connection.
 Wifi was not meant to send audio and video reliably.
 Please select a quiet and well-lit location with plenty of light in front of you and no light shining toward the lens of your camera for your appearance.
 Position your camera at eye level and ensure that there is no more than the width of your hand between the top of your head and the top of the camera shot.
 If you don’t have a camera on a stand you can just prop your computer up with a few books.
 You might want to put a “Look Here” post-it with an arrow pointing to the camera on your computer or webcam to remind you where to look when you’re talking.